rule

 Text 18

-Because all material activities are transient is there up to the world of Viriñca [brahmaloka] inauspiciousness; an intelligent person should see that what was experienced as also what has not been experienced as being temporary [see also shath-ûrmi, 11.3; 20 and B.G.
+Because all material activities are transient there is up to the world of Virińca [Brahmaloka] inauspiciousness.
+An intelligent person knowing that everything that was experienced is time-bound will also understand that the same is true for everything else in the universe [see also shath-ūrmi, 11.3: 20 and B.G.
 8: 16].
+(Vedabase)

 Text 19